mlopatkin/andlogview/BUILDING.md

 You can use [IDEA Community Edition][idea] 14 or later.
 I didn't check earlier versions.
 Use "File > New Project From Existing
 Sources... > (Select project folder) > Gradle"".

 This project uses annotation processors to generate sources.
-IDEA cannot import this from Gradle script so this must be configured manually:
+IDEA cannot import processor settings from Gradle script so this must be configured manually:
  1. Go to "File > Project Structure > Libraries", click on '+' and then choose "From Maven...".
 Specify "com.google.dagger:dagger-compiler:2.0", click on "Search" button, then click "OK".
  2. Go to "File > Settings > Build, Execution, Deployment > Compiler > Annotation Processors".
 Select "Enable annotation